chipsalliance/firrtl-spec/spec.md

 A `regreset`{.firrtl} adds two expressions after the type and clock arguments: a reset signal and a reset value.
 The register's value is updated with the reset value when the reset is asserted.
 The reset signal must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and the type of initialization value must be equivalent to the declared type of the register (see [@sec:type-equivalence] for details).
-If the reset signal is an `AsyncReset`{.firrtl}, then the reset value must be a constant type.
+If the reset signal is an `AsyncReset`{.firrtl}, then the reset value must be a constant expression.
 The behavior of the register depends on the type of the reset signal.
 `AsyncReset`{.firrtl} will immediately change the value of the register.
 `UInt<1>`{.firrtl} will not change the value of the register until the next positive edge of the clock signal (see [@sec:reset-types]).